michalbrabec/JavascriptWeb3Projects/README.md

     - methods are defined by `name (params)`
     - `this` represents the object inside methods
     - new instances are created by `new ClassName(params)`
+    - properties and methods starting with # are private and cannot be used outside of the class (including child classes)
+      - protected is not supported
     - classes can inherit other classes and extend their behavior
+      ```JS
+      class Child extends Class {
+          #num

+          constructor(id, num) {
+              super(id)
+              this.#num = num
+          }

+          log() {
+              super.log()
+              console.log(this.#num)
+          }
+      }
+      ```
+      - Parent defined by the `extends` keyword, only one is allowed
+      - Child has access to all public parent properties and methods
+      - new properties and methods can be defined
+      - constructor can call parent constructor by `super(parameters)`
+        - cals parent constructor if none is defined in the child
+      - methods of the child class override parent methods of the same name
+        - only the name is considered, parameters are ignored
+        - parent method can be called by using `super.` prefix
+- Script Loading
+  - JS scripts can be included using tag `<script> CODE </script>`
+    - code can be loaded from a file using `<script src="FILE_PATH>`
+    - code can be also loaded from the web using `<script src="SCRIPT_URL>`
+      - external libraries can be loaded this way (for example [dayjs](https://unpkg.com/dayjs@1.11.10/dayjs.min.js))
+  - Code can be included directly in the properties like `<button onclick=" CODE ">`
+  - inlining code is not good for larger projects and even element events are better defined in JS code
+    - for example click can be set using `element.addEventListener('click', event => func(event))`
+  - code is gathered on the site level and all the sources are combined in the order they are included
+    - variables and functions are defined in the order they are included
+    - conflicts are possible
+- Modules
+  - replace loading scripts directly
+  - only the main script is loaded by `<script type="module" src="FILE_PATH / FILE_URL"></script>`
+  - the main script imports what it needs from JS modules using
+    - `import {variable, function, Class} from 'MODULE_PATH'`
+      - all imported symbols must be defined with `export` prefix
+    - `import str from './main.js'`
+      - imports the default export
+      - default export is defined by `export default SYMBOL`
+      - default export can be only one and is defined after the symbol is defined (usually at the end)
+  - variables, functions and classes can be exported
+  - modules do not work with HTML files opened directly in the browser, they need Live Server or other server setup (cross site scripting errors show up)
+  - external libraries must be inmported only with the ESM (Ecma Script Module) format (for example [dayjs ESM](https://unpkg.com/supersimpledev@8.5.0/dayjs/esm/index.js))